daniyalsalman/tic_tac_toe/README.md

 JS
 VS Code

-Do feel free to make change and ping me on any blunders i've made.
+Do feel free to make changes and ping me on any blunders i've made.